vulkayes/vulkayes-thesis/documents/design/drop_order.md

 ### Drop

 The term `drop` refers to what is often called `destructor` in OOP languages.
 It is a piece of code that runs at most once exactly before the object is destroyed.
-In Rust, a user-provided `drop` code can be provided by implementing the `Drop`[@RustDrop] trait for your type:
+In Rust, a user-provided `drop` code can be provided by implementing the `Drop`&nbsp;[@RustDrop] trait for your type:

 ```rust
 pub trait Drop {